Romance & Rococo

 The little toy rabbit (or is it a hare?) was made by Dave Pennant of Teeny Weeny Teddies.

-I couldn’t find any chairs I liked for the Drawing Room, so I made a chair after an example I found on the internet.
+I couldn’t find any chairs I liked for the Drawing Room, so in January of 2009 I made a chair after an example I found on the internet.
 The style of the chair is Louis XV.
 As the sizes of the original chair were provided online, I could make this copy exactly in 12th scale.
 The fabric I used for the armrests and on the frame of the chair were the last scraps of silk I had left from making the curtains.

 After finding a fabric I liked better for the salon, I re-upholstered the chair and made a sofa to match the chair.
 The new sofa replaces the one I made a few years earlier.
 The patterned fabric for the chair, sofa and the red cushions are all cotton quilting fabrics.
 The edges on the upholstery of the chair and sofa are finished with braided cord I made myself using embroidery floss in two colours matching the fabric.